voxelmorph/voxelmorph/README.md

 # Notes:
 - **keywords**: machine learning, convolutional neural networks, alignment, mapping, registration
-- The `master` branch is still in testing as we roll out a major refactoring of the library.
-- If you'd like to run code from VoxelMorph publications, please use the `legacy` branch.
 - **data in papers**:
 In our initial papers, we used publicly available data, but unfortunately we cannot redistribute it (due to the constraints of those datasets).
 We do a certain amount of pre-processing for the brain images we work with, to eliminate sources of variation and be able to compare algorithms on a level playing field.
 In particular, we perform FreeSurfer `recon-all` steps up to skull stripping and affine normalization to Talairach space, and crop the images via `((48, 48), (31, 33), (3, 29))`.